Firstly, What is the Black Country Living Museum?

 Black Country folk changed the world, and in the streets of our canalside village, on our tramway and down our underground mine, you and your family can experience how ‘they’ became ‘us’.

-Over fifty authentic shops, houses and workshops have been carefully reconstructed to preserve the character of the region when its manufacturers bought worldwide fame to Black Country Towns.
+Over fifty authentic shops, houses and workshops have been carefully reconstructed to preserve the character of the region when its manufacturers brought worldwide fame to Black Country Towns.

 Take a trip on the tram to explore the canalside village, where you can meet and chat to the costumed characters.
 Explore the underground mine and experience the authentic sights, sounds, smells and tastes from the past.